HashirX-ux/Apex/README.md

 [![Firmware](https://img.shields.io/badge/firmware-ZMK-00599C?style=flat-square)]()
 [![Wireless](https://img.shields.io/badge/wireless-BLE%205.0-blueviolet?style=flat-square)]()

-> A fully wireless full-size mechanical keyboard built from scratch — custom PCB, per-key RGB, BLE 5.0, Kailh hot-swap, 0.91" OLED, rotary encoder, and a 3D-printed case.
+> A fully wireless full-size mechanical keyboard built from scratch custom PCB, per key RGB, BLE 5.0, Kailh hot-swap, 0.91" OLED, rotary encoder, and a 3D-printed case.
 Designed for daily work.
 Routed by hand.

 ---

 ## What is it?

-Apex is a custom **112-key full-size** wireless mechanical keyboard I designed from the ground up after building a macropad and deciding a store-bought board would never feel like mine.
+Apex is a custom **112-key full size** wireless mechanical keyboard I designed from the ground up after building a macropad and deciding a store-bought board would never feel like mine.

 The PCB is designed in **KiCad**, the case in **FreeCAD**, and the firmware runs on **ZMK**.
-It talks over Bluetooth 5.0 on a Nordic **nRF52840**, charges a 1500 mAh LiPo through an MCP73831, and uses **Kailh MX hot-swap sockets** so switches come out without a soldering iron.
+It talks over Bluetooth 5.0 on a Nordic **nRF52840**, charges a 1500 mAh LiPo through an MCP73831, and uses **Kailh MX hot swap sockets** so switches come out without a soldering iron.

 On top of a standard full-size layout it adds:

 - a **0.91" SSD1306 OLED** (128×32, I²C) for layer / battery / connection status
 - an **EC11 rotary encoder** with push switch (volume and extras)
 - an onboard **buzzer** driven by a 2N3904
-- **per-key SK6812 Mini-E** reverse-mount RGB
+- **per-key SK6812 Mini E** reverse mount RGB

 Build log: [`Journal.md`](Journal.md)